Project-Hus/lifthus-front/.github/pull_request_template.md

 - [ ] Build successful

-By submitting this pull request, I confirm that my contribution is made under the terms of the Lifthus's policy.
+By submitting this pull request, I confirm that my contribution is made under the terms of the Lifthus' policy.